babzcraig/javascript-design-patterns/README.md

 1.  `git clone` the repo to a local folder.
 2. Run `npm install` to install the node_modules (this is mainly for nodemon so we can run node with autorefresh enabled)
 3. There are two commands, `npm start` and `npm run start-dev`.
 4. To run the examples, pass in the folder name for the specific design pattern as an npm argument.
-For example, to run the **"factory"** design pattern, you would enter the command `PATTERN=factory npm run start-dev` in your temrinal.
+For example, to run the "**factory**" design pattern, you would enter the command `PATTERN=factory npm run start-dev` in your temrinal.
 5. The folder names correspond to the design pattern names.

+---

 This is still a work in progress and I'll be adding more design patterns